ekrividus/AFAC/ReadMe.md

 # Astral Flow & Astral Conduit automation tool

+## This is very much still alpha state.
+Meaning it will likely not work more than 30% of the time.
+I am currently on a break from the game and not actively developing addons.
+It might be awhile before this sees a truly function state.
+Not to worry though, it is tip top on the list when I return in the spring/summer.

 Will use Apogee > AF > BP > Mana Cede > BP > AC > BPs
 Will Convert when below your MP threshold
 Will attempt to resummon the avatar for your chosen BP should it die mid AFAC